JIA-0302/TipTracker/README.md

 2. Run `git submodule update --remote` in the future to ensure you have the latest data
 3. For more information on running the service, view instructions [here](https://github.com/JIA-0302/Analytics#setup).

+### Prototype
+Mockup for the application can be found at [Adobe XD](https://xd.adobe.com/view/c908069f-5a1f-4986-9a9e-ffe590407367-9c5b/?fullscreen)
+If you have Adobe XD installed, you can download the XD file from [here](https://github.com/JIA-0302/TipTracker/blob/main/docs/TipTracker.xd).

 ### API Routes
 All API routes should be created under `/pages/api/`.